3cp/aurelia2-dnd/get-started/dnd-preview.md

 If the source element's css is like `.example-container .example-box {...}`, the preview with class `.example-box` would not look right when `.example-container` is absent.
 If re-factoring your css to fit `aurelia2-dnd` is too much work, you can also [customize preview](./customise-preview-and-source-handler).

-> `aurelia2-dnd` style sheet (for `.bcx-dnd-preview` class and few others) was injected to the very top of HTML head, before your style sheets.
-You can overwrite them in your style sheet, for instance, overwrite the `opacity` and `box-shadow` on `.bcx-dnd-preview`.
-You can also apply special style to one type of your preview with `.bcx-dnd-preview.example-box {...}`.
+> `aurelia2-dnd` style sheet (for `.dnd-preview` class and few others) was injected to the very top of HTML head, before your style sheets.
+You can overwrite them in your style sheet, for instance, overwrite the `opacity` and `box-shadow` on `.dnd-preview`.
+You can also apply special style to one type of your preview with `.dnd-preview.example-box {...}`.
 Comparing to native HTML5 DnD API, there is much better control on aurelia2-dnd's preview.

 ## Hierarchy limitation